jeremyf/power_converter/README.md

 **The short-answer is consistency**. *PowerConverter* helps you compose conversions that have a common form.

-**The longer-answer** is again related to consistency By using a common mechanism for definition, I'm hoping to reduce the nuanced variations that come from crafting conversions.
+**The longer-answer** is again related to consistency.
+By using a common mechanism for definition, I'm hoping to reduce the nuanced variations that come from crafting conversions.
 They all have a very similar shape, and I'd like to provide tooling to help keep that shape.